-A fresh, delicious appetizer that’s always a hit; and is super adaptable.
+A fresh, delicious appetizer that’s always a hit – and it’s super adaptable!

 Do you love a good appetizer?
 I do!
 Although I don’t like anything too heavy, especially when I’ve spent time making a nice dinner (or when I know someone else has).
 But something light, fresh and super delicious like this Farmer’s Market Feta Bruschetta is fun and a great way to say “welcome” to family and/or friends.
 I’ve been making versions of this veggie-laden appetizer for years now and it’s always a lifesaver as it can be throw together quickly.
 I also love that it’s easily adapted to what’s in season and/or whatever’s in the fridge.